Personal Finance for Beginners

 Read their stories.
 See their mistakes and understand how they overcame them.

-I don’t want her to read just any personal finance book and possibly get turned off because of complex case studies filled with data you have to mine through…
+I don’t want her to read just any financial literacy book and possibly get turned off because of complex case studies filled with data you have to mine through…

 I want her to read the BEST financial books for BEGINNERS.
 With relatable stories.
 Clear and actionable tips.